fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `ike_embryonic_limit` - Maximum number of IPsec tunnels to negotiate simultaneously.
 * `device_idle_timeout` - Time in seconds that a device must be idle to automatically log the device user out.
 (30 - 31536000 sec (30 sec to 1 year), default = 300).
 * `user_device_store_max_devices` - Maximum number of devices allowed in user device store.
+* `user_device_store_max_device_mem` - Maximum percentage of total system memory allowed to be used for devices in the user device store.
 * `user_device_store_max_users` - Maximum number of users allowed in user device store.
 * `user_device_store_max_unified_mem` - Maximum unified memory allowed in user device store.
 * `device_identification_active_scan_delay` - Number of seconds to passively scan a device before performing an active scan.
 (20 - 3600 sec, (20 sec to 1 hour), default = 90).